 These waters include:

-- Surface waters in well-defined channels or which constitute integral parts of a stream system, or waters in lakes.
-Does not include “diffused surface waters.”
+- Surface waters in well-defined channels or which constitute integral parts of a stream system or waters in lakes.
+It does not include “diffused surface waters.”

 - Residual waters resulting from beneficial use, and all waters artificially drained.